 This undergraduate certificate program allows you to explore your interests in creativity and the arts through the lens of health and well-being.
 In the certificate program, you will have the opportunity to observe and apply the arts in healthcare and/or community contexts.

 This certificate is unique because you will have access to these types of learning experiences: hands-on practical experience with patients and/or community members, exposure to arts in health related fields, the opportunity to develop career readiness skills such as oral and written communication, leadership, collaboration and problem solving.
 This certificate will allow you to interact with patients and/or community members, arts in health leaders, artists, healthcare professionals, arts administrators, and non-profit organizations.

 The certificate is different than a minor because you get hands-on applied experience.
 Making the choice to complete the certificate shows intentionality and commitment to interdisciplinary exploration and an awareness of the value of arts to health and well-being in society.

 Pre-requisites: Students applying to the Undergraduate Certificate in Visual Arts in Medicine must be current students in the School of Art + Art History.
 Prospective students should consult with the Center for Arts in Medicine undergraduate certificate advisor and School of Art + Art History advisor to discuss options.

-Application Procedures: Students interested in obtaining the Undergraduate Certificate in the Arts in Healthcare should apply to the program by their junior year.
-Students from any major may apply to the program.
+Application Procedures: Students interested in obtaining the Undergraduate Certificate in Visual Arts in Medicine should apply to the program by the end of their freshman year.
+Students must complete at least 50% of certificate requirements after they have been accepted into the program.
 The application process includes:

-For more information, contact the Undergraduate Certificate Advisor, Ferol Carytsas, at email@example.com
+For more information, contact the Visual Arts in Medicine discipline liaison, Molly Kempson at firstname.lastname@example.org.